modir/laminas-book/docs/skeleton.md

 developers should have the same code to avoid unwanted issues with environment misconfiguration.

-> **What if some dependence will be declared obsolete and removed from Packagist.org?**
+!!! note "What if some dependence will be declared obsolete and removed from Packagist.org?"
->
-> Well, the possibility of package removal is minimum.
-All packages are free and open-source,
-> and the community of users can always restore the dependency even if it is removed from packagist.
+    Well, the possibility of package removal is minimum.
+All packages are free and open-source, and the community of users can always restore the dependency even if it is removed from packagist.
-> By the way, the same concept of dependency installation is used in Linux (remember APT or RPM manager?),
-> so did anyone see any Linux package lost?
+    By the way, the same concept of dependency installation is used in Linux (remember APT or RPM manager?), so did anyone see any Linux package lost?

 But there may be situations when you *should* store some dependent libraries under version control: